-In June I published the book version of my Ph.D. dissertation, bearing the ungainly title Popular Radicalism and the Unemployed in Chicago during the Great Depression.
+Last summer I published the book version of my Ph.D. dissertation, bearing the ungainly title Popular Radicalism and the Unemployed in Chicago during the Great Depression.
 The paperback isn't out yet, and the hardcover is very expensive—$125—so I'm attaching a free PDF below.
-If you read the book and like it, it would be great if you could write a review on Amazon or some other website, and/or recommend it to friends, colleagues, libraries, etc. Maybe academic or activist friends could even review it for some publication...
+If you read the book and like it, it would be great if you could write a review on Amazon, for example, or recommend it to friends, colleagues, or libraries.

 Here's the blurb:

 In a time when mass joblessness and precarious employment have become issues of national concern, it is useful to reconsider the experiences of the unemployed in an earlier period of economic hardship, the Great Depression.
 How did they survive, and how did they fight against inhumane government policies?
 Americans are often thought to be a very conservative and individualistic people, but the collective struggles of the supposedly "meek" and "atomized" unemployed in the 1930s belie that stereotype.